wswebcreation/webdriver-image-comparison/docs/OPTIONS.md

 #### `hideScrollBars`
 - **Type:** `boolean`
 - **Mandatory:** No
-- **Default:** `false`
+- **Default:** `true`

 Hide scrollbars in the application.
-If set to true all scrollbars will be disabled before taking a screenshot
+If set to true all scrollbars will be disabled before taking a screenshot.
+This is set to default `true` to prevent extra issues.

 #### `hideElements`
 - **Type:** `array`